 In Touch Portal you can set up your pages to become active when you activate a certain application on your Windows computer.
 Lets say for example that you want to show a page when you activate Photoshop.
 Touch Portal lets you do this.

 Lets select the page you want to set up the auto navigation for.
-In our case this is our Photoshop page (1).
-You can find the options for the auto navigation system on the right side page menu (2).
+In our case this is our (main) page.
+You can find the options for the auto navigation system under the 'Page Settings' and then opening the third tab.
 The next section will explain what options you have in this system.

 To set up a proper dynamic experience, just one option to auto navigate will not be enough.
 Here are the options you can set for a page

-This is the main functionality.
-You can put here part of the process filename or only a part of it.
+You can put here the process filename or only a part of it.
 Everytime a Windows application becomes activated, Touch Portal will check the full file path of the process and check if it matches the criteria you put in this field.
 In our case we should add "photoshop" in here.

 Be careful in what you enter here, for example, using "photo" would also trigger other applications that have photo in there path name.
 If the criteria activates multiple pages, only one is used.
 There is no guarantee which one that will be and it can be different each start up of Touch Portal.